 - If you are looking for a DVD course, check out Singing Made Easy.
 This program is designed to help beginners learn the proper way to sing.
-There is a “teaching point” for each song to help the singer learn the most basic things.
-The students can sing along with the voice tracks until they know the songs and then with the accompaniment tracks only.
+There is a “teaching point” for each song to help the singer learn the most essential things.
+The students can sing along with the voice tracks until they know the pieces and then with the accompaniment tracks only.

 Books to help kids learn to sing

-- Singing Lessons for Little Singers : Level A – Very Young Beginner Series for children ages 4 to 7 teaches professional singing techniques and total musicianship skills.
+- Singing Lessons for Little Singers: Level A – Very Young Beginner Series for children ages 4 to 7 teaches professional singing techniques and fundamental musicianship skills.
 It includes topics like breath support vocal registration (high/low voice), vowels and diction, resonate tone quality, intonation (singing in tune), solfege scale and intervals, beat and rhythm, and reading music.
 Singing Lessons for Little Singers: A 3-in-1 Voice, Ear-Training and Sight-Singing Method for Children by the same author is also highly recommended.